9 Essential Tips For Off Roading Alone

 1) Make an Itinerary

 The first thing I usually do before heading out is make an itinerary and hand it over to someone I trust.
-I include everything, like where I’m going and the basic route I’ll be taking.
-Same ideas you usually do when hiking or backpacking.
+I include everything, like where I’m going and the basic route I’ll be taking—the same ideas you usually use when hiking or backpacking.

-Creating an itinerary makes it easy for your loved ones to keep tabs on your movement and track you in case you get lost.
+Creating an itinerary makes it easy for your loved ones to monitor your movements and locate you in case you get lost.

 2) Stay 2WD

-The second tip I usually recommend fellow off-roaders to adhere to when off-roading alone is to always stay in 2WD.
+The second tip I usually recommend to fellow off-roaders is always staying in 2WD when off-roading alone.

 If you get stuck, you’ll have a better chance to get out of the mess with the 4WD.
 Otherwise, if you’re crawling locked in 4 low and unfortunately get stuck…you’re stuck.